n6ai/minze/docs/guide/basics/quick-start.md

 # Quick Start

 The easiest way to get started is to scaffold a new Minze dev and publishing environment.
 It comes with everything you need to develop custom web components and publish them to npm.
-Out of the box it comes with [rollup](https://rollupjs.org/) and [vite](https://vitejs.dev/).
+Out of the box, it comes with [rollup](https://rollupjs.org/) and [vite](https://vitejs.dev/).

 ## Scaffolding a project